pserpaschiavo/k8s-noisy-lab/README.md

 2. **Analyze tenant performance**: Measure the impact of resource contention on latency-sensitive and resource-intensive workloads.
 3. **Collect and visualize metrics**: Use Prometheus and Grafana to collect and analyze metrics such as CPU usage, memory usage, network latency, jitter, and disk I/O.
 4. **Evaluate mitigation strategies**: Provide insights into resource isolation mechanisms and their effectiveness in mitigating the noisy neighbour problem.
+5. **Test advanced isolation technologies**: Evaluate solutions like Kata Containers to provide stronger workload isolation.

+Both standard container environments and Kata Containers environments now use Flannel as the default CNI for consistent networking behavior.
+This change ensures more accurate comparisons between isolation technologies.

 ---